 When you’re ready to invite a specific candidate, you’ll complete a Training Plan (if you haven’t already done that), and then MESA will share your Host information with the candidate.
 The Steward will carefully review all information provided, and either accept your Host invitation or, if the conditions do not meet his/her personal training objectives, inform MESA so that you may invite a different candidate.

-Hosts may request a Skype meeting before inviting a specific Steward to join their crew.
+Hosts may request a video meeting before inviting a specific Steward to join your crew.
 We’re happy to arrange it!

 Once the Steward accepts your Host invitation, s/he pays MESA’s program fee and MESA issues their visa application.
 The Steward must apply for visa authorization at their nearest US Embassy or Consulate.
 This process typically takes 4-8 weeks, however the Embassy application time may be longer in some countries.
 Once the Steward receives his/her visa, s/he will coordinate arrival plans with you.